 After the decision in Eichman, Congress once again considered a proposed constitutional amendment to protect the American flag.
-In every Congress since 1995, the House of Representatives, when controlled by Republicans, has proposed such an amendment by the necessary two-thirds majority, but each time the amendment has fallen short in the Senate, which is less sympathetic to amendments in general.
+In every Congress between 1995 and 2005, the House of Representatives, when controlled by Republicans, has proposed such an amendment by the necessary two-thirds majority, but each time the amendment has fallen short in the Senate, which is less sympathetic to amendments in general.

 The most recent proposal was in 2006; the amendment passed the House by a vote of 286-130, but failed by one vote, 66-34, in the Senate.
 Proponents of an amendment believe that the United States should be able to preserve the flag as a symbol of national unity.
 Opponents fear ratification of an amendment that would be the first to modify the protections of the First Amendment.